 What to Expect After You Apply

-- If you are approved, you will receive an approval email approximately six to eight weeks after the application deadline, confirming the details of your Scholarship and corresponding Return of Service obligation, and containing the name of a contact in your organization who can outline your reimbursement process.
+- If you are approved, you will receive an approval email approximately four to six weeks after the application deadline, confirming the details of your Scholarship and corresponding Return of Service obligation, and containing the name of a contact in your organization who can outline your reimbursement process.
 A formal letter of approval, signed by the Deputy Minister of the BC Public Service Agency, on behalf of the Deputy Ministers' Committee on Public Service Innovation, will be attached to the email

 - The scholarship covers one 12-month period